Racial Reconciliation and Love Through Hospitality

 As the body of Christ, often we fail to create a safe loving community to welcome new people or take care of our own.

 Church growth in the West continues to plummet while growing steadily in countries like Asia, Africa and South America.

-As churches in the West focus on becoming more relevant and more edgy, they are losing sight of the simplicity of hospitality.
+As churches in the West focus on becoming more relevant and edgier, they are losing sight of the simplicity of hospitality.

 “Hospitality is the key to reaching neighbors, reaching friends and reaching the world.” -Stuart Mcalpine